meng-kiat/meng-kiat.github.io/docs/_analysis/Analysis-1.md

     -	Lose-streak traits like fortune, where I sacrifice tactician health in the early game for future rewards.
 -	Does not give any combat power or economy unlike most augments.

->*Big Grab Bag:* Gain 3 random components, 2 gold, and 1 Reforger.

-Generally, I believed **Big Grab Bag** to be a generic augment I could take in most spots.
-However, I generally have bad placements with it.
+**Big Grab Bag** stands out to me as I personally believed that it was a flexible augment that I could take in most games safely, however, I have bad placement averages with it.

+>**Big Grab Bag:** Gain 3 random components, 2 gold, and 1 Reforger.

 It could have bad combat power, (offering only 3 components), and likely should be taken only in spots where I need the **Reforger** in scenarios where I have bad items (For example, in games where I have too many offensive components and need defensive ones instead.)

+>**Reforger:** Unequip all items and randomly transform them into new ones of a similar type and quality.

 ![topaugments](/assets/images/tft1/topaugments1.png)